reneweb/react-native-tensorflow/README.md

 A TensorFlow inference library for react native.
 It follows the android inference api from TensorFlow: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/android

-~~This library is currently only supporting android~~

 ## Getting started

 `$ npm install react-native-tensorflow --save`

-### Mostly automatic installation
+### Linking

 `$ react-native link react-native-tensorflow`

 #### Additional steps for iOS

-First you will need CocoaPods.
+For the iOS setup you will need CocoaPods.

 Create a Podfile in the iOS directory with the following content:
 ```